Degea-AB/DegeaAutopilotScripts/README.md

 # DegeaAutopilotScripts
-Collection of scripts to retrieve machine hash.
-Public repo
+Script to retrieve machine hash from OOBE

 # How to run this script
 - Requires USB stick